Samoa and ADB

 ADB-wide sovereign approvals in the Pacific has risen substantially since 2010, reaching almost $1.8 billion in 2013.
 ADB is assessing and updating the Pacific Approach, which will continue to guide its operations in the region.

+ADB has supported the government’s efforts to reform Samoa’s economy, placing a focus on competitive structuring and private enterprise.
 The country operations business plan for 2015-2017 adheres to ADB’s Pacific Approach, which serves as the country partnership strategy for Samoa and aims to deliver sustained, resilient, and improved standards of living for the people.